 Some DPAs mentioned taking up to 30 days to respond to queries from the hotline/helpdesk and rarely longer.
 While DPAs appear for the most part to attempt to respond as soon as possible, SME associations advise that maximum benefit is achieved for SMEs if the service is perceived as quick, i.e. where responses are received within one week.

 Most DPAs do not use internal guidance to direct hotline/helpdesk advisers.
 Just over a quarter of DPAs did.
+The ones having such documents were not willing to share them with the consortium.

 Most DPAs did not consider that the hotline/helpdesk advice service would incur legal liability.